php-kafka/about/README.md

 ## Avro
 ### Description
-Avro is a way to define schema for your messages.
+Avro is a way to define schemas for your messages.
 This helps improve service communication.
-In the strictest form it allows applications not to break as the schema evolves.
+In the strictest form it allows applications not to break as the schemas evolves.
-It is highly advised to use schema for your messages.
+It is highly advised to use schemas for your messages.
 You can read more about compatibility [here](https://docs.confluent.io/platform/current/schema-registry/avro.html)
 ### apache/avro
 Official avro support, but no composer integration as of now.
 The source can be found [here](https://github.com/apache/avro/tree/master/lang/php)